 - Holland Jordan, Author -

 Holland Jordan is a Licensed Master Social Worker (LMSW).
-She has also been employed as an HIV case manager, a school social worker, and is currently employed as a medical social worker for one of the largest healthcare systems in the United States.
+She has also been employed as an HIV case manager and a school social worker.
+She has recently retired from her position as a medical social worker for one of the largest healthcare systems in the United States.
 Holland graduated from the University of California, Berkeley and holds degrees in early childhood development, behavioral science, sociology, and a Masters in Social Work.
 She is a mother, grandmother and mentor to many in her community.
 This is her first book, inspired by her oldest grandson, Monty, and his two siblings.
-Holland currently lives with her husband in California and has a daughter who lives in Georgia with her family.
+Holland currently lives with her husband in Georgia, and has a daughter who also lives in Georgia with her family.

 One hot summer day, after playing in the backyard, my 3-year-old grandson Monty and I decided to sit down and take a rest.
 We sat for a few minutes in our lawn chairs not talking but just breathing and enjoying our time together.
 Out of the blue he looked at me with his big brown eyes and said, "Grandma Abuela, I want to look just like you."
 Somewhat taken aback by his comment, I asked "You want to wear clothes like Grandma?”
 He became very quiet, appeared sad, and looked down at his shoes.
 Without ever looking up at me he said, "No Grandma Abuela, I want my skin to look like yours.”
 (I have a honey/beige skin tone and Monty has the most beautiful mocha brown skin tone.)
 In that very moment I felt as if my heart had been ripped out of my body and I could feel a tear forming in my eye.
 I thought to myself: Who has told my 3-year-old grandson something is wrong with the color of his skin and why?
 I realized immediately that Monty felt ashamed of his skin.